Skip to main content

 The best task management app is the one you still trust after the third stressful week, not the one that looks smartest in the onboarding tour.

-Todoist is still the cleanest choice for most people.
-Things 3 is the best task manager for Apple users who want calm design and strong daily planning.
-ClickUp works when a team wants tasks, docs, and process control in one place, but it asks more from you.
+Todoist is still the cleanest choice for most people who need cross-platform speed and reliable recurring tasks.
+Things 3 is the best task manager for Apple users who want calm design and strong daily planning without extra clicks.
+ClickUp works when a team wants tasks, docs, and process control in one place, but it asks more from you than the simpler options.

 The short answer